 The Third Man

-(1949) A perfect conjunction of a great script and cast, skilled and innovative direction, and a radical and beautiful zither score by Anton Karas.
+(1949) An unlikely conjunction of a great script and cast, skilled and innovative direction, and a radical and beautiful zither score by Anton Karas.
 The first time I saw it, it was an old print that had faded on the outside, so in the final shot, which is already one of the best shots in film, there was an accidental effect that made it even better: everything just got brighter and brighter and turned to white.

 Bring Me The Head of Alfredo Garcia